Contact geometric mechanics: the Tulczyjew triples: Contact structures

-The two sections $\sj^1\sigma_1$ and $\sj^1\sigma_2$ are global, non-vanishing and linearly independent sections of $\sJ^1 B\rightarrow S^1$.
+The two sections $\sj^1\sigma_1$ and $\sj^1\sigma_2$ are global, non-vanishing, and linearly independent sections of $\sJ^1 B\rightarrow S^1$.
 This shows that $\sJ^1L$ may be trivializable even for a non-trivializable $L$. \end{example}

-An interesting observation is that the tangent lifts of $\Rt$-principal bundles (cf. \ref{tl}) combined with the tangent lifts of symplectic structures (see e.g. \cite{Grabowski:1995}) define \emph{tangent lifts of contact structures} as follows. \begin{theorem} $\zp:P\to M$ is a symplectic $\Rt$-principal bundle with an $\Rt$-action $h$ and a 1-homogeneous symplectic form $\zw$, then $\sT P$ is canonically a symplectic $\Rt$-principal bundle over the Atiyah algebroid $\sA P$ equipped with the lifted action $\dt h$ and the lifted symplectic structure $\dt\zw$. \end{theorem} \begin{proof} We have to check that $\dt\zw$ is 1-homogeneous with respect to $\dt h$.
+An interesting observation is that the tangent lifts of $\Rt$-principal bundles (cf. (\ref{tl})), combined with the tangent lifts of symplectic structures (see, e.g., \cite{Grabowski:1995}), define the \emph{tangent lifts of contact structures} as follows.

+\begin{theorem} If $\zp:P\to M$ is a symplectic $\Rt$-principal bundle, with an $\Rt$-action $h$ and a 1-homogeneous symplectic form $\zw$, then $\sT P$ is canonically a symplectic $\Rt$-principal bundle over the Atiyah algebroid $\sA P$, equipped with the lifted action $\dt h$ and the lifted symplectic structure $\dt\zw$. \end{theorem} \begin{proof} We have to check that $\dt\zw$ is 1-homogeneous with respect to $\dt h$.
 Let $(x^i,\zt)$ be local coordinates on $P$, associated with a local trivialization of the principal bundle, and let $\zh$ be a local contact form on $M$ representing the contact structure on $M$.
 Then the symplectic form $\zw$ can be written as (see \cite{Bruce:2017,Grabowska:2022})

-In the adapted coordinates $(x^i,\zt,\dot x^j,\dot\zt)$ on $\sT P$ the lifted $\Rt$-action reads (see (\ref{la}))
+In the adapted coordinates $(x^i,\zt,\dot x^j,\dot\zt)$ on $\sT P$, the lifted $\Rt$-action reads (see (\ref{la}))

 and the lifted symplectic form (see \cite{Grabowski:1995})